Countries Implementing Their Own CBAM: UK, Canada, and What's Coming Globally

 Does the CBAM Legal Framework Allow Multiple Bilateral Agreements?

 The Regulation (EU) 2023/956 legal framework under Article 9 is structured to allow bilateral recognition of foreign carbon prices through implementing measures rather than requiring full treaty agreements.
 This means the EU Commission can recognize qualifying carbon pricing schemes in specific third countries through delegated acts, without amending the primary regulation.
-The same architecture could enable recognition of UK ETS costs for UK-origin goods, but no such recognition has been published as of April 2026.
+The same architecture could enable recognition of UK ETS costs for UK-origin goods, but no such recognition has been published as of 11 July 2026; the Commission's draft Article 9 implementing regulation on recognizing third-country carbon prices, published 13 May 2026 and out for consultation until 10 June 2026, had not been adopted by that date and does not single out the UK.

 Are Developing Nations Exempt from CBAM Obligations?